Gabe-Anderson/PythonForBeginners/presentation.rst

 =========

 - write once
-- accopmlishes one thing well
+- accomplishes one thing well
 - can be called over and over
 - can be used in other functions